On spectral approximation, F{\o}lner sequences and crossed products: F lner sequences for crossed products

 Therefore, we have

 and we may apply Theorem~\ref{pro:R} to this situation.
 This particular example is essentially the context in which B\'edos studies crossed products in Section~3 of \cite{Bedos97}.
-In fact, in this particular context one can trace back the existence of a \fn for the crossed product to the amenability of the discrete group (see Proposition~14 in \cite{Bedos97}). \end{itemize} \end{remark}
+In fact, in this very special context one can trace back the existence of a F\o lner sequence for the crossed product to the amenability of the discrete group (see Proposition~14 in \cite{Bedos97}). \end{itemize} \end{remark}